 An old prospecting mine, this spot along the trail looks like a hot tub.

 One of the many mines in the area.

-There are many trails that split off this path.
+There are many trails that split off this trail.
 This one heads south and leads to an old mining area.

 See an old Arrastra from when they mined the area.
-These were used to crush rocks to extract the ore.
+These were used for crushing rocks to extract the ore.

 18. Strip Mine and Dead End

 The trail ends at a strip mine.
 The area is large but will require some work for larger groups to turn around.